GCEC Class of 2023

 Early College is committed to:

-Providing meaning experiences to support students in finding relevance in learning.
+Providing meaningful experiences to support students in finding relevance in learning.

 Building relationships through the exchange of ideas.